albertomario/synapsis-api/docs/row-level-security.md

 ## Overview

 Row Level Security (RLS) is a critical privacy feature that ensures users can only access data they are authorized to see.
-In Snap SIS, RLS is implemented at the **application level** using a custom wrapper function that automatically filters database queries based on the authenticated user's context.
+In Synapsis, RLS is implemented at the **application level** using a custom wrapper function that automatically filters database queries based on the authenticated user's context.

-## Why RLS is Critical for Snap SIS
+## Why RLS is Critical for Synapsis

 1. **GDPR Compliance**: Users must only access their own data or data explicitly shared with them
 2. **Student Privacy**: Students can only see their own grades and assignments